Frequently Asked Questions

 As a funder you should allocate your capital to as many loan projects as possible, creating a diversified portfolio.

-What happens to my funds in the event integratedCAPITAL no longer exists?
+What happens to my funds in the event E2EFi Platforms ceases to operate?

 In our absence, the loan documents and mortgage which secure your funds will remain.
 Your loan is still on foot and the rights and obligations of the parties do not change.
 Administration of the loan will need to be agreed upon between you and the borrower.